JorgeyGari/DIV_B2_G03/README.md

 The project has two sections: data integration and data visualization.
 This repository focuses on visualization and is based on the data integration found in [darosete/DIV_B1_G03](https://github.com/darosete/DIV_B1_G03/).

+## Disclaimer
+If you are a student who has been assigned this project as well, please **do not copy our work**.
+Only use it for guidance.
+We uploaded it to help future students, so we ask you to use it responsibly.

 ## Description

 > **Objective**: Design and develop a set of interactive visualizations about a domain of interest.